archlinux/archwiki/docs/contenthandler.md

 Also, the old `Article::getContent()` (which returns text) is superceded by `Article::getContentObject()`.
 However, both methods should be avoided since they do not provide clean access to the page's actual content.
 For instance, they may return a system message for non-existing pages.
 Use `WikiPage::getContent()` instead.

 Code that relies on a textual representation of the page content should eventually be rewritten.
-However, `ContentHandler::getContentText()` provides a stop-gap that can be used to get text for a page.
-It will return the text for text based content, and null for any other content.

 For rendering page content, `Content::getParserOutput()` should be used instead of accessing the parser directly. `WikiPage::makeParserOptions()` can be used to construct appropriate options.